Is your surgeon a member of The American Society for Aesthetic Plastic Surgery?

 Will the procedure be performed in a certified facility?

-While we always hope for an uneventful recovery, once in a while a minor revision is required in order to get the best result.
+While we always hope for an uneventful recovery, sometimes a minor revision is required in order to get the best result.
 To protect yourself, find out how the surgeon charges for revisions.

 How many procedures has the surgeon performed?